 Awareness of The Problem

-Parents tend to be more protective and vigilant with their female kids but as we have all found out, no gender is safe from being molested, remember the catholic priests scandal that almost took down the Catholic Church.
+Parents tend to be more protective and vigilant with their female kids.
+However, as we have all found out, no gender is safe from being molested, remember the catholic priests scandal that almost took down the Catholic Church.

 Minimize the Opportunity For Anyone To Have Alone Time With Your Child

 Trust your guts and follow your intuition.
 If you don’t feel safe around someone, your child should not be with them.
 Don’t allow sleepovers until you have met the parents and siblings.

 Keep the door open when your child has a one on one lesson with an adult.
 Regularly monitor interactions between adults and children.
 Be aware of your child’s friends, meet the parents, visit the houses.